 Mr Ipsen inherited an animal pedigree system when he purchased his merino stud, but found the system wasn’t as good as he wanted.
 After researching better systems he eventually picked Practical Systems individual livestock management software, PS Stockbook.

-“With PS Stockbook I can track the pedigrees of each sheep and it does it pretty easily.
+“With Stockbook I can track the pedigrees of each sheep and it does it pretty easily.
 The ease of bringing in outside data through a csv file is great.

 “There are so many processes that are easy to duplicate without having to go through sheep by sheep to update.
 There’s just easy ways to do things.”
 But for Mr Ipsen, it was more than just the software itself that recommended Practical Systems.